rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 if I have eaten its yield without payment and made its owners breathe their last, ^3139

-let thorns grow instead of wheat, and foul weeds instead of barley.
-The words of Job are ended. ^3140
+let thorns grow instead of wheat, and foul weeds instead of barley.The words of Job are ended. ^3140

 So these three men ceased to answer Job, because he was righteous in his own eyes. ^3201

 Then Elihu the son of Barachel the Buzite, of the family of Ram, burned with anger.
 He burned with anger at Job because he justified himself rather than God. ^3202

-He burned with anger also at Job’s three friends because they had found no answer, although they had declared Job to be in the wrong. ^3203
+He burned with anger also at Job's three friends because they had found no answer, although they had declared Job to be in the wrong. ^3203

 Now Elihu had waited to speak to Job because they were older than he. ^3204

 And when Elihu saw that there was no answer in the mouth of these three men, he burned with anger. ^3205

-And Elihu the son of Barachel the Buzite answered and said : I am young in years, and you are aged; therefore I was timid and afraid to declare my opinion to you. ^3206
+And Elihu the son of Barachel the Buzite answered and said: I am young in years, and you are aged; therefore I was timid and afraid to declare my opinion to you. ^3206

-I said, Let days speak, and many years teach wisdom. ^3207
+I said, 'Let days speak, and many years teach wisdom.' ^3207

 But it is the spirit in man, the breath of the Almighty, that makes him understand. ^3208

 It is not the old who are wise, nor the aged who understand what is right. ^3209

-Therefore I say, Listen to me; let me also declare my opinion. ^3210
+Therefore I say, 'Listen to me; let me also declare my opinion.' ^3210

 Behold, I waited for your words, I listened for your wise sayings, while you searched out what to say. ^3211

 I gave you my attention, and, behold, there was none among you who refuted Job or who answered his words. ^3212

-Beware lest you say, We have found wisdom; God may vanquish him, not a man. ^3213
+Beware lest you say, 'We have found wisdom; God may vanquish him, not a man.' ^3213

 He has not directed his words against me, and I will not answer him with your speeches. ^3214